 This guest blog was written by Eric Hart of NPI Technology Management.
 Our companies share the view that outsourcing business functions to experts yields both financial and operational benefits.

 A well-crafted budget relies on a multi-year technology roadmap.
-The roadmap details new initiatives and ongoing spending on a quarter-by-quarter basis for the current and coming years, and sketches in future years with estimates of “large rock” initiatives and costs.
-It tells a story that maps back to the overall business strategy using a holistic view of IT activities.
+The roadmap details new initiatives and ongoing spending on a quarter-by-quarter basis for the current and coming years.
+Also, it sketches in future years with estimates of “large rock” initiatives and costs.
+Technology budgeting tells a story that maps back to the overall business strategy.
+It does this by using a holistic view of IT activities.
 A budget that properly aligns scarce resources with strategic vision reduces pushback, eliminates crisis-to-crisis decision making, and supports growth.

 The roadmap is adjusted and tweaked regularly (quarterly for most businesses) in brief discussions that reflect business opportunities, challenges, forecasts, and conditions.
 This agile quarterly tuning process makes the end of year budget creation a simple exercise and drives funds into the most productive areas.
 It assures that expenditures fit into an overall plan, eliminating waste and overlap while achieving long-range business goals.